 sudo -u postgres pg_dumpall -c --if-exists >oldpgdata.sql

-Copy the Old Data to the New Sever
+Copy the old data to the new server

 Copy the file